No Domain: The John McAfee Tapes With Mark Eglinton | OAP #68

 But you know, I was interested by his relationship with drugs because he talked about it a lot.

-I can tell you exactly what drug to take if you want to feel like your god, right in the middle of the sexual.
+I can tell you exactly what drug to take if you want to feel like you're God, right?

 I don't want to hear that.